Structed/sample-playfab-eventstream-handler/blog/Extend PlayFab with Azure Functions.md

 ![Create storage account](images/VisualStudio-NewProject-NewStorageAccount-2.png)

-Now back to the Storage Account select screen, select the Storage Accoutn you just created and click "Add".
+Now back to the Storage Account select screen, select the one you just created and click "Add".

 ![Add storage account config](images/VisualStudio-NewProject-NewStorageAccount-3.png)

-The storage accoutn should now appear in the drop-down, beneath "Storage Emulator" and "Browse...".
+The Storage Account should now appear in the drop-down, beneath "Storage Emulator" and "Browse...".
 Select it.

 I would advise to leave "Connection string setting name" empty for now.
 Using this would create a new setting and would be a bit confusing for now.